 Sleek and Slender.
 Leopard sharks can be fairly large, growing 4 to 7 feet (1.2 to 2 meters) on average, with females being slightly larger.
 They are long and thin, which is helpful when you live in large, nomadic schools.
 They have flattened heads with short, round snouts.

 It's Alive!
 Leopard sharks give birth to live young, called pups, similar to how humans are born!
 Unlike most fish species, leopard shark mothers hatch their eggs internally.
 After 10 to 12 months, she gives birth to a few dozen (up to 33) pups, each 8 to 9 inches (0.20 to 0.23 meters) long.
 This reproductive strategy is called ovoviviparous.
 This strategy comes with a few trade-offs though, as animals that are ovoviviparous have fewer offspring than animals that lay eggs externally, but their young have a much higher chance of survival.
 Female leopard sharks reach breeding age at about 10 years old (when they are 3 to 3.5 feet long).

 AT THE ZOO

-Our leopard sharks will be part of the Zoo’s new Africa Rocks experience, sharing a large pool habitat with our African penguins.
+Our leopard sharks are part of the San Diego Zoo’s new Conrad Prebys Africa Rocks experience, sharing a large pool in the Cape Fynbos habitat with our African penguins.
 This is the first time the San Diego Zoo has ever featured leopard sharks.
-Leopard sharks will be fed fish, krill, and squid.
+The Zoo's leopard sharks are fed fish, krill, and squid.

 Stable Sharks.
 Leopard sharks are currently classified as a species of Least Concern on the IUCN Red List of Threatened Species.